filippo-ferrari/website/content/page/links/index.md

 comments: false
 ---
+Just a reminder on how to add links to the footer of pages, since i already forgot twice, ignore the snippet.\
+Might use this section to paste every useful links i have laying around.
+Who knows.

-To use this feature, add `links` section to frontmatter.
+To use this feature, add `links` section to frontmatter.\
 This page's frontmatter:

 ```yaml